minielectron/data-structure-and-coding-problems/src/datastructure/graphs/udemy/graph.md

 - Avoid recalculating the same problems over and over again.
 - It uses extra memory (memoization or tabulation) to store the sub-results.
-- optimal substructure - If an optimal solution
+- optimal substructure - If an optimal solution can be constructed from combining optimal solution of its subproblems.
 - overlapping sub problems

 # Kruskal's algorithm